JordiMa/TaskbarDimmer/README.md

 ### Configuration Interface

 The configuration interface is accessible via the system tray icon.
-Right-click on the application icon in the system tray and select "Config" to open the configuration window.
+Right-click on the application icon in the system tray and select "Configuration" to open the configuration window.

 1. Modify the parameters as needed.
 2. Click "Save" to apply the changes.